CSI-Carlos-Cobian/CSI-Java-2021/Modules/Module2/Module2.md

 <br>

-### Eclipse fails to load images in the local markdown preview.
-For this reason i edit them using [Visual Studio Code](https://code.visualstudio.com/).
+### Eclipse fails to load images in the local markdown preview.*(I have yet to determine a solution)* For this reason i edit them using [Visual Studio Code](https://code.visualstudio.com/).
 I personally prefer it to view the module files.

 <br>